 Negative Effect 9: Entrapping the woman in stigma, oppression and marginalisation

-“In addition to such sad and harsh realities, these women suffer from further stigma and oppression by society in general, and are most often marginalised.
-Due to this entrapped lifestyle, they are never taken seriously, they are discriminated, they remain burdened with a police record full of criminal offences, they are trapped in their trauma and their shame, they are labelled for life, even if they manage to exit this lifestyle, they still remain identified as the ‘ex-whore’.
+“In addition to such sad and harsh realities, these women suffer from further stigma and oppression by society in general.
+Most often they are marginalised.
+Due to this entrapped lifestyle, they are never taken seriously.
+They are discriminated against.
+They remain burdened with a police record full of criminal offences.
+Also, they are trapped in their trauma and their shame.
+They are labelled for life.
+Even if they manage to exit this lifestyle, they still remain identified as the ‘ex-whore’.

 Negative Effect 10: Reinforcing gender inequality

 “Prostitution promotes further gender inequality since those who are prostituted are frequently always women, whilst those who pay for sex are mostly exclusively men.
-It is rather a sexist approach as in reality, it is men who are being protected and not the women, male sex buyers can and do originally transmit disease to the women.
+It is rather a sexist approach as in reality.
+It is men who are being protected and not women.
+Male sex buyers can and do originally transmit disease to the women.

 “The third time I went down there, a couple of guys pistol-whipped me and put me in the trunk of their car.
 They had approached me before because I was, as they called it, “unrepresented” on the street.
 All I knew was the light in the trunk of the car and then the faces of these two guys with their pistol.
 First they took me to a field out in the middle of nowhere and raped me.
 Then they took me to a hotel room and locked me in the closet.